About 64-Bit Cocoa Touch Apps

 Here’s how you convert an app to 64-bit.

-Xcode 5.0.1 can build your app with both 32-bit and 64-bit binaries included.
+The default behavior for Xcode is to build your app with both 32-bit and 64-bit binaries included.
 This combined binary requires a minimum deployment target of iOS 5.1.1 or later.
 The 64-bit binary runs only on 64-bit devices running iOS 7.0.3 and later.
-If you have an existing app, you should first update your app for iOS 7 and then port it to run on 64-bit processors.
-By updating it first for iOS 7, you can remove deprecated code paths and use modern practices.
-If you’re creating a new app, target iOS 7 and compile 32-bit and 64-bit versions of your app.
+If you have an existing app, you should first update your app to iOS 7 or later and then port it to run on 64-bit processors.
+By updating it first, you can remove deprecated code paths and use modern practices.
+If you’re creating a new app, target iOS 7 or later and compile 32-bit and 64-bit versions of your app.

 The architecture for 64-bit apps on iOS is almost identical to the architecture for OS X apps, making it easy to create a common code base that runs in both operating systems.
 Converting a Cocoa Touch app to 64-bit follows a similar transition process as the one for Cocoa apps on OS X. Pointers and some common C types change from 32 bits to 64 bits.
 Code that relies on the

 CGFloat types needs to be carefully examined.